dmmlynarczyk/learn/azure/video-notes/azure-identities-and-governance.md

   - Think of it like a folder structure
   - **All resources must belong to only one resource group**
   - When you delete a resource group, it will also delete all resources inside
+  - To verify the date and time the resources were deployed, you can select the resource group and click the deployment settings.
+You will see a summary of the deployment including:
+    - deployment name
+    - status
+    - last modified
+    - duration
+    - related events
+  - If you select the specific template, you can check the inputs, outputs, and the template used during deployment.

 ### Cost Management - Analysis, Alerts, Budget, and Advisor